Email marketing for cafés and restaurants

 Real results

-One restaurant owner shared: “We sent a simple email to guests who hadn’t been in for three months.
+One owner shared: “We sent a simple email to guests who hadn’t been in for three months.
 Four out of ten made reservations within a week.”
 That’s the power of a personal reminder.

 Tips for writing great restaurant emails